-

 Holland in a luxury coach with a chart-topper and then return

-I also record an album with Chris Spedding,
+an album with Chris Spedding, one

-one of my favourite guitarists.
+of my favourite guitarists.

 -